 Sidebar

 The Vilnius University Life Sciences Center (VU LSC) together with the Vilnius University Faculty of Mathematics and Informatics is launching the first and only second-cycle Master’s programme in Bioinformatics in Lithuania.
-The programme will be taught in English and is designed for those who want to contribute to the development of cutting-edge scientific solutions shaping today’s world.
+The programme will be taught in English and is designed for those who want to contribute to the development of cutting-edge scientific solutions that shape today’s world.

 Why bioinformatics and why now?